mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-update-handbook.md

 GitBook dynamically changes the URL based on the location in the table of contents.
 This means that when a page changes its location, the previous link results in a 'page not found' error.

 There is a redirect file that we use to prevent this in the `gitbook.yaml` file.
-Please mention @jason.blais or @justine.geffen in Mattermost \(@jasonblais or @justinegeffen in GitHub\) for assistance if needed.
+Please mention @jason.blais or @carrie.warner in Mattermost \(@jasonblais or @cwarnermm in GitHub\) for assistance if needed.

 ### How do I add an image to the documentation?